oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Temporal.V1.md

 Parameter|Type|Description
 :--------|:---|:----------
-**[timeslices](Org.OData.Temporal.V1.xml#L152)**|\[EntityType\]|**Binding parameter:** Time slices to modify [newValues](Org.OData.Temporal.V1.xml#L155)|\[EntityType\]|Partial time slices whose property values are used to update the `timeslices` collection<br>Same entity type as binding parameter.
-The partial time slices need not contain all properties, but at least the boundary values of the interval to change.
+**[timeslices](Org.OData.Temporal.V1.xml#L152)**|\[EntityType\]|**Binding parameter:** Time slices to modify [newTimeslices](Org.OData.Temporal.V1.xml#L155)|\[EntityType\]|New time slices whose property values are used to update the `timeslices` collection<br>Same entity type as binding parameter.
+The new time slices need not contain all properties, but at least the boundary values of the interval to change.
 An absent object key property matches any key property value.
-Partial time slices are processed in the order of the collection, which especially matters if some of the specified change intervals overlap.
+New time slices are processed in the order of the collection, which especially matters if some of the specified change intervals overlap.
 [&rarr;](Org.OData.Temporal.V1.xml#L164)|\[EntityType\]|Modified time slices<br>Same entity type as binding parameter.